zzzprojects/docs/entityframeworkcore.com/pages/getting-started/nuget-download.md

 ## Install EF Core

-Entity Framework Core is a free and open source, and it can be installed through NuGet.
+Entity Framework Core is a free and open source library, and it can be installed through NuGet.

 <div class="row">
     <div class="col-lg-6">